Nicole Harvey

-Nicole Harvey (née Richards; born 18 September 1992) is an English cricketer who currently plays for Somerset, Western Storm and Welsh Fire.
+Nicole Harvey (née Richards; born 18 September 1992) is an English cricketer who currently plays for Somerset.
 She plays primarily as a right-arm leg break bowler, whilst also batting right-handed.
-She has previously played for Cornwall, Devon and Nottinghamshire.
+She has previously played for Cornwall, Devon, Nottinghamshire, Western Storm and Welsh Fire.

 Early and personal life

 Harvey was born Nicole Richards on 18 September 1992 in Truro, Cornwall.
 Her mother, Marilyn Richards, also played for Cornwall, in 2008 and 2009.
 In 2020, whilst pregnant with her first child, Harvey was diagnosed with sepsis, but later recovered and gave birth in late 2020.

 Domestic career

 Harvey made her county debut in 2005, for Cornwall against Devon in the County Challenge Cup, in which she hit 16* in an 8 wicket victory.
 Harvey went on to play for Cornwall until the end of the 2008 season, and was the side's leading wicket-taker in the 2008 Women's County Championship, with 9 wickets at an average of 7.00, including a best bowling of 4/30.

 Ahead of the 2009 season, Harvey moved to play for Devon.
 She spent two seasons with the side, taking 17 Championship wickets (9 in 2009 and 8 in 2010), as well as scoring 218 runs in the 2010 Championship, including scoring 70 against Wales.
 The following season, 2011, Harvey moved to Nottinghamshire.
 Her best performances for the side came that season in the Championship, where she took 9 wickets, including a best bowling of 4/25.

 Ahead of the 2013 season, Harvey moved back to Cornwall.
 She had a successful two-year stay with the side, as their leading wicket-taker in the 2013 Women's County Championship and the 2014 Women's Twenty20 Cup, and their leading run-scorer in the 2014 Women's County Championship.

 In 2015, Harvey moved to Somerset.
 In 2016, she was the leading wicket-taker across the whole Twenty20 Cup, with 15 wickets at an average of 6.53, helping Somerset to promotion from Division 2.
 The following season, she was Somerset's leading wicket-taker in the 2017 Women's County Championship, with 14 wickets including her maiden five-wicket haul, 5/22 against Surrey.
 She was also Somerset's joint-leading wicket taker in the following Championship season, with 11 wickets at an average of 15.72.